lordlabuckdas/gtfoo/README.md

 ## note

 * for now, use `go run` to execute the program
 * run `go fmt ./..` to fix indentation and format the `go` files
 * populate [gtfobins.go](./gtfobins/gtfobins.go) with helper functions

-* later, lolbas
+* upload the binary to this repo, you should not

-* don't upload the binary to the repo, we'll do it under releases later
+* put it up in releases, it will be

 ## color scheme